 Spain: 2% [Castellsague et al., 2005].

-Finland: 1-2% (all from treatment of medical problems [Schoen, 2007e], even though the Finish Minitry of Health has determined that 7% of males need a circumcision for medical problems).
+Finland: 1-2% (according to the Finish Ministry of Health, but 7% of Finish males need a circumcision for medical problems [Schoen, 2007e]).

 Denmark: 1.6% (age 15) [Frisch et al., 1995]